Flinn-Brown FAQs

 • Who should write letters of endorsement?

 Applicants should seek letters of endorsement from individuals who can provide deep insight on the applicant’s background, past leadership experience, potential for greater civic leadership, and readiness to participate in the Flinn-Brown Fellowship.
 These letters are a vital element of the selection process, and we encourage candor and depth from endorsers.
-Endorsement letters should be submitted with your application.
+Endorsement letters must be submitted directly by the endorser.
+However, it is the applicant’s responsibility to ensure that all letters are received through the application portal no later than 11:59 p.m.
+Feb.
+28, 2025.

-• When do I have to submit my Employer Approval Form?
+• When does my employer submit the Employer Approval Form?

 • Is the Academy in-person or is there a virtual option?

-All Flinn-Brown Civic Leadership Academy seminar days are held in-person at the Flinn Foundation in Phoenix.
-Virtual options are not available.
+All Flinn-Brown Academy days are conducted in person at the Flinn Foundation in Phoenix.
+Virtual participation is not offered.

 • Is there a cost for the Fellowship?

 There is no cost to participate in the Flinn-Brown Fellowship.
-The Flinn Foundation, with support from the Thomas R. Brown Foundations, covers the cost of participation and supplies for Fellows in the current cohort.
+The Flinn Foundation, with support from the Thomas R. Brown Family Private Foundation, covers the cost of participation and supplies for Fellows in the current cohort.

 • What if I live outside of Maricopa County?